nilsfaulhaber/fallbackmonitor-plugin-for-coredns/README.md

 		s.ServeDNS(ctx, w, r)
 	})}
 ~~~
-Note that we have notice during tests that some requests using specific EDNS(0) Options were blocked by CoreDNS.
+Note that we have noticed during tests that some requests using specific EDNS(0) Options were blocked by CoreDNS.
 Therefore, an own _MsgAcceptFunc_, **MyMsgAcceptFunc** was introduced to leave all request through to the plugin.
 In the **ServeDNS** (see fallbackmonitor.go) function, _fallbackmonitor_ firstly retrieves the transport protocol the request was sent over using the **context-variable (ctx)** passed as parameter:

 ~~~
 protocol, _ := util.GetProtocolFromContext(ctx)